 Promoting integrated watershed management as a model for soil conservation

-The integrated watershed management approach is useful for planning and implementing participatory soil conservation actions, linked to a logic of cumulative impacts that are clearly identified in the degradation of soils in a watershed.
+The integrated watershed management approach is useful for planning and implementing participatory soil conservation actions, linked to a logic of cumulative impacts that are identified in the degradation of soils in a watershed.

 Conserving the soils of the watersheds comes from each one of us, from our determined participation in the community and from our field, to propose and implement actions.
 This article intends for you to be a promoter of soil conservation, as soon as you recognize its importance as a fundamental natural resource for life and development.